priyanka2710singh/Linux/Linux Commands List/Linux Interview Preparation/System Information.md

 ### 10. free -h

 **Description:**
-Shows: RAM and swap usage in human-readable form.
+RAM and swap usage in human-readable form.

 ---